 Did you know that the term insider threat encompasses more than just your typical thieving employee?
 Insider threats come in all shapes and sizes, from disgruntled former employees to careless business associates or even attackers posing as members of your organization.

-In this article, we are going to examine the most common cyber threats found within organizations and investigate what you can do to minimize those risks and how to improve data security at the same time.
+In this article, we are going to examine the mostcommoncyberthreats found within organizations and investigate what you can do to minimize the risk of insider threats and improve cybersecurity at the same time.

 An incident that occurred in The Hague perfectly reflects the problem: in this case, hospital staff gained access to a prominent patient‘s personal and confidential data, which led to the hospital to being fined € 460,000 for violating the GDPR.